Mohab-Khalifa/Movie-Database/README.md

 The target coverage I had to reach in the src/main/java was a minimum of 60%.
 This image clearly shows that I have reached 90.5% coverage in my src/main/java.
 <img src="https://github.com/Mohab-Khalifa/Movie-Database/blob/main/screenshots/Coverage%20Test%20Screenshot.PNG" width="100%"></img>

+Dislaimer: I aim to complete stretch goals after the Software Developer Bootcamp.
+I realised I did not have time to attempt them during the given time period.

+Would like to thank all my teachers at QA for such a wonderful experience!

 # Jira Board Link